 Garlic is a healing substance and cures many diseases.
 Garlic consumption has significant effects on producing and strengthening sperm and improving eggs.

 By stimulating binding globulin, green tea can improve reproductive function in women with polycystic ovary syndrome.

 Mint has long been known for its medicinal properties.
 Drinking mint herbal tea twice daily for several weeks can significantly affect a PCOS treatment diet.

 Fish can effectively increase fertility.
 Fish omega-3 also plays an important role in treating polycystic ovary syndrome by reducing male hormone levels in women and boosting insulin sensitivity.

 Ginger has been known as one of the most effective herbs for increasing libido in many traditional medicines, especially in Chinese medicine.

 What Fruits to Eat with PCOS?

-Fruits are rich in fibre and vitamins.
+Fruits are rich in fiber and vitamins.
 Therefore, they can provide the essential nutrients to combat the symptoms of polycystic ovary syndrome.
 Some people remove fruits from their diet because of their sugar content and insulin levels.
 However, many dark red fruits, such as cherries, plums, apricots, grapes, etc., have a low GI, so consuming them does not increase blood sugar levels.

 It should be noted that eating nuts as snack foods can adjust the glucose level.
 Chromium is also an important mineral that can control blood sugar and insulin levels.
 Consuming whole grains, broccoli, and nuts can increase complex carbohydrates in the body.